mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 **Listing 11 -- Relation between transfer amount and Payee receive amount**

-The actual Payee receive amount including any internal Payee FSP fees can optionally be sent by the Payee FSP to the Payer FSP in the Quote callback, see element **payeeReceiveAmount** in [Table 18](#table-18).
+The actual amount that Payee receives including any internal Payee FSP fees can optionally be sent by the Payee FSP to the Payer FSP in the Quote callback, see element **payeeReceiveAmount** in [Table 18](#table-18).

 #### 5.1.5 Tax Information